syncfusion-content/maui-docs/MAUI/StepProgressBar/description.md

 ### Customization using Font icon

-You can add the images by giving font icons to the [ImageSource]() property in `SfStepProgressBar`.
+You can add the images with font icons to the [ImageSource]() property in `SfStepProgressBar`.
 The following code example explains how to set an image in step view.

 #### Initialize view model